senacor/Tutorials-Microservices/README.md

 ### Stage 05 - Create a second service

 #### Goal
-You recap step 00 till 03 again.
-You create a second service (accounting-service) that will communicate with the first service (customer service) in the next step.
-The service should offer an "account" endpoint that that depends on the customer endpoint of the first service.
+You recap step 01 till 04 again.
+You have a second service that provides an account endpoint.

 #### Tasks

-1. Do stages 00 till stages 03 again by yourself, but create an accounting service instead of a customer service.
+1. Do stages 01 till stages 04 again by yourself, but create an accounting service instead of a customer service.
 When creating an account one has to provide a customer ID.
+You should be able to create and retrieve simple accounts through the service (AccountID, AccountType and CustomerID are enough to represent the account).

-2. *Don't* implement the part where the accounting service validates if a customer exists through the customer service!
+Note: In the next stage the account service will utilize the customer service to check if a customer exists before adding an account. *Don't* implement the part where the accounting service validates if a customer exists through the customer service yet!
 We will do this in the next stage when we add the service discovery.

 ### Stage 06 - Eureka (service discovery)

 #### Goal
 You add a service discovery so the services can find each other through the discovery server.
-The account endpoint retrieves information from the customer endpoint through a Feign client.
+The account endpoint retrieves information from the customer endpoint through a Feign Client.

 #### Setup